Me: This is the first Patrick Troughton story I ever saw.

 Me: Are you talking to Toby or Jamie?

-The eponymous Krotons are described in the Gond’s legends as Silver Men, and Sue immediately believes that we are watching episode nine of The Invasion.
+The eponymous Krotons are known as the Silver Men in the Gond’s ancient legends, which leads Sue to believe that we’re watching episode nine of The Invasion.

 Sue: Cybermen?
-Again?
+What, again?
 Not that I’m complaining or anything.

-When a bunch of students start smashing up the Krotons’ Learning Machines to, er, teach them a lesson, a booming voice instructs them to leave the hall immediately.
-Yes, it asks them to disperse.
-This may or may not become important later.
+When a bunch of students start smashing up the Krotons’ learning machines to, er, teach them a lesson, a booming voice orders them to disperse.

-Sue: Well, at least I can understand them.
-That’s a bonus.
+Sue: Well, at least I can understand them, so that’s a bonus.
 But what is that accent?
 I can’t quite place it.

-When the Doctor investigates further, he is suddenly attacked by a metallic snake-like object.
+The Doctor is attacked by a metallic snake-like object.
+Cue credits.

-Gary: I saw most of the William Hartnells but I don’t remember watching any of these.
-I think I’d grown out of Doctor Who by the time I was 12.
+Gary: I saw most of the William Hartnells, but I don’t remember watching any of these.
+I think I’d grown out of Doctor Who by then.

-Me: Do you have any memories of watching Doctor Who?
+Me: Do you have any memories of watching Doctor Who, Gary?

 Gary: You were too young to remember.
-There was this one week when you decided to take a drug overdose –
+There was this one week when you took a drug overdose…

 Sue: I accidentally swallowed a bottle of Junior Aspirin.
 I thought they were sweets.
 They tasted of oranges.

-Gary: We had to rush her to hospital to have her stomach pumped.
+Gary: We had to rush her to hospital so she could have her stomach pumped.
 She’d do anything to get out of watching Doctor Who.